-Action 1: ISO 1 (b) projects are not relevant from the perspective of Natura 200 territories.
+Action 1: ISO 1 (b) projects are not relevant from the perspective of Natura 2000 territories.

-Action 2: ISO 1 (c) contains projects and actions that promote the organisation of various cultural, sport festivals and events which also has the same threat on Natura 2000 sites as detailed in case of PO 4 (vi) as these events contribute to increased touristic activities.
+Action 2: ISO 1 I contains projects and actions that promote the organisation of various cultural, sport festivals and events which also has the same threat on Natura 2000 sites as detailed in case of PO 4 (vi) as these events contribute to increased touristic activities.

-However, it must be highlighted that special event permits might be required respecting the 'no deterioration principle' in accordance with environmental regulations if cultural, sport events and festivals are planned near or at Natura 2000 sites -as these events might alter terrain, environment with the appearance of artificial, alien temporary structures.
+However, it must be highlighted that special event permits might be required respecting the 'no deterioration principle' in accordance with environmental regulations if cultural, sport events and festivals are planned near or at Natura 2000 sites - as these events might alter terrain, environment with the appearance of artificial, alien temporary structures.
 It is also suggested that planned events expecting large number of visitors through multiple days should not be allowed or granted permission at Natura 2000 sites since the noise and music might cause serious disturbance for wildlife.

-6.6 Potential effects of the programme on climate
+9.6 Potential effects on climate

-PO 1 - a smarter Europe by promoting innovative and smart economic transformation emissions.
+PO 1 - a smarter Europe by promoting innovative and smart economic transformation machinery, inappropriate management of waste, and transportation leads to greenhouse gas emissions.
 Compared to global warming patterns, these small-scale constructions might have negligible effects.

-Actions listed in PO 1 (iii) that includes infrastructure development and construction activities may have negative impacts on climate.
-The processes at constructions such as the usage of fossil fuel run heavy machinery, inappropriate management of waste, and transportation leads to greenhouse gas
+Actions listed in PO 1 (iii) that include infrastructure development and construction activities may have negative impacts on climate.
+The processes at construction such as the usage of fossil fuel run heavy